Yamaguti/test-pubnub/README.md

 All files in this project were developed by Felipe Yamaguti, excepted when explicit said otherwise.
 In those cases, credit is given accordingly to all deserved third parties.

-This project comes with ABSOLUTELY NO WARANTY whatsoever.
+This project comes with ABSOLUTELY NO WARRANTY whatsoever.
 Please excert caution when using it on your devices.